About This Site

-We publish Nippon.com in six languages: Japanese, English, Chinese (both simplified and traditional characters), French, Spanish, and Arabic.
-We plan to add Russian to this list in 2013, for a total of seven tongues—all six official languages of the United Nations plus Japanese.
+We publish Nippon.com in seven languages: Japanese, English, Chinese (both simplified and traditional characters), French, Spanish, Arabic, and Russian—all six official languages of the United Nations plus Japanese.
 In this way we are working to create an Internet channel that can reach more than 6 billion readers worldwide.

 The project is driven by the same spirit that inspired the journal Japan Echo, which we published for more than 36 years as Japan Echo Inc., our previous incarnation, to introduce informed Japanese opinion to the world.
 Through Nippon.com we aim to provide similar content to readers seeking insightful views on the nation’s politics, economy, and society, as well as lighter looks at culture, food, and art that will appeal to a broad audience worldwide and paint a fuller picture of Japan.

 A portion of the content is decided by our editorial board, consisting of prominent intellectuals and journalists.
 The board meets each month to discuss and decide the website’s editorial policy, content to be presented, and writers to showcase.
 The foundation’s editorial staff assists the editorial board in these tasks.

 |Senior editor||Yachi Shōtarō, professor, Waseda University; former vice-minister for foreign affairs|